W. Clint Snell, CPO, President Snell’s Orthotics and Prosthetics

 Rebekah VanGessel, Orthotic and Prosthetic Resident

-Certifications: ABC CPO in Progress with interests in Cerebral Palsy, Spinal Disorders (Scoliosis, Spinal Stenosis) and Peripheral Nerve Disorders.
+Certifications: ABC CPO in Progress with interests in Infant Cranial Remodeling, adult and pediatric Orthotics/Prosthetic.

 What got you interested in Prosthetics and Orthotics?
-Prosthetics and Orthotics is in a field of its own.
-It is made up of a select group of professionals looking for a unique and special way of treating people with impairments.
+Prosthetics and Orthotics is in a field of its own, it is a specialty.
+It is made up of a select group of professionals looking for a unique, artistic and special way of treating people with impairments.
 These professionals are not just P&O practitioners, they are councilors, therapists, craftsmen, and a friend.
-After my undergrad studies in Kinesiology at ULM, I was looking for something with specialness.
-I was looking for that career that combined heath care and an artistic flair.
-One day I stumbled upon O&P, because a friend in the field spoke about the profession with such admiration and pride.
-I also wanted that same feeling.
-That’s when I began to focus on my new goal.
+That’s when I began to focus on my new goal towards becoming an ABC certified practitioner in Orthotics and Prosthetics.

 What is your patient care philosophy?
 A philosophy I have adopted: Treat your patients as if you were treating a family member.